Movement as the medicine. Yoga as the therapy.

 Through our sensory neurons, mirror neurons, pain receptors we make sense of the world around us.
 We feel emotions in our body.
 Anxiety may be felt in our chest, excitement in our stomaches, stress in our muscles.
 Our experiences of the world is processed through the body before being experienced (cognitively processed) within the mind.
 In my professional opinion based on the works of experts such as Peter Levine Ph.D, Gabor Mate’ M.d, Bessel Van Der Kolk Ph.D, Stephan W. Porges M.d.
 Ph.D, & Deb Dana LcSW the body needs to be included when healing any psychological trauma, as the body is where the trauma is first experienced.

-- Jen Miles IAYT, MSc - Student
+- Jen Miles RYT, IAYT

 Writer Page and Info